Moving to Spain: The Residency Card

 In full-on panic mode, I asked her what I needed to do to stay in Spain.

 “Well, you’re going to need to go to Barcelona.”

 I left the office, sat down on the grass outside, and called my mom.
 I pulled off my shoes and, dangling my bare feet over a fetid half-full decorative pond, broke down in tears about how this was all one big mistake and I should just come home.
 My mother, the ever-practical engineer who is also all too familiar with my nervous breakdowns, talked some sense into me.
 It’s just a puzzle, she reminded me.
 It’s a problem.
 Take the steps to solve it and you’ll be fine.
 One step at a time.

 I took a deep breath, put my shoes back on, and went home.
 I was tempted to crawl into my bed in the drafty medieval house I’d just signed a lease on days before, but I dragged myself out to my favorite local bar for a glass of their absolutely terrible red wine.
-It was Thursday.
-Jam night at the Jazz Café.
-I saw a cute guitarist who I’d met the weekend before and wanted to introduce myself but thought better of it, wondering if I’d even be in Spain a week from then.

 The next day was Friday.
 I called the offices in Barcelona to see if there was anything, anything, that could be done over the phone.
 We live in the digital age.
 I refused to believe that I’d have to go halfway across the country for some paperwork.
 (That just goes to show you how little I truly knew about Spain.)